 Only use a tourniquet as a last resort or on the advice of a vet or human doctor.

-Once the hair has been trimmed and the entire wound revealed, flush it well with a sterile saline solution.
-If you have herbal tinctures of calendula and St.-John's wort on hand, make an herbal saline solution:
+Once the hair has been trimmed and the entire wound revealed, flush it well with warm distilled water or a sterile saline solution.

 If dog wounds are accompanied by a lot of bruising (such as in bite wounds), use the homeopathic remedy Arnica to ease the bruises.
 It is very effective.
 Just give your dog two pellets of Arnica (30C) once or twice on the day of the injury.

-To help dog wounds heal properly, it is important to supply the body with extra nutrients and boost the immune system.
+To help you dog's wound heal properly, consider supplying him with extra nutrients to boost his immune system.
 Here is what you can give to your dog: